Smart Selangor Bus

 Smart Selangor Bus (formerly known as Bas Selangorku) is a free public transportation service initiated by the Selangor State Government to provide efficient and high-quality transit options for its residents.
-Launched in July 2015, the program began with three local authorities and expanded to eleven by 2016 due to positive public response.
-Smart Selangor bus is an initiative of Smart Infrastructure under the Smart Selangor plan along with the Smart Selangor Bus Stop.
+Launched in July 2015, the program began with three local authorities and expanded to all twelve local government authorities (PBT) in the state.
+The program is managed locally by each respective local authority as the implementing agency.

 History

-The service was launched on 1 July 2015 with first services deployed in areas within Shah Alam City Council (MBSA), Klang Municipal Council (MPK) and Subang Jaya Municipal Council (MPSJ) in effort to reduce the congestion and promote the use of public transportation in Selangor.
-As of 2023, the service known as Smart Selangor has operated over 50 bus routes with 150 buses deployed at all Selangor local government areas (including Petaling Jaya City Council (MBPJ) where the service branded as PJ City Bus), with Selangor state government spent over RM30 million for operating this service.
+The service was launched on 1 July 2015 with initial services deployed in areas under the Shah Alam City Council (MBSA), Klang Royal City Council (MBDK, then MPK) and Subang Jaya City Council (MBSJ, then MPSJ) in an effort to reduce traffic congestion and promote public transport usage in Selangor.
+The service has operated over 11 years (since 2015) and maintains 60 active routes across the state.